PierBover/react-chrome-history-bug-repro/README.md

-This is a project that reproduces a bug with the history API in Chrome with Preact.
+This is a project that reproduces a bug with the history API in Chrome with React.

 Start the project with: